acdh-oeaw/Teaching_CBS4DH/lectures/command_2.md

 ## Working with directories

 * `mkdir`: make directory
 	* What’s a good name for a directory?
+And more in general: what's a good filename?
+		* Avoid spaces (otherwise you'll be forced to use quotes `"..."` for arguments or backslashes `\`)
+		* Avoid beginning hyphens, otherwise file and directory names might be mistaken for options/flags
 	* What’s a good directory structure for a project?
 * `mkdir -p a/b/c`: create intermediate directories
 * `rmdir`: remove empty directory
 * `rm -rf:` remove directory and its contents recursively (careful!)
+* `rm -ri`: remove directory asking for confirmation (for single files)

 ## Working with files